-(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- No fee required. - $\Box$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials: - $\Box$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by Registration Statement number, or the Form or Schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement no.: - (3) Filing party: - (4) Date filed:
+Filed l by the Regi strant 🗵 Filed l by a Party o other than the Registrant Chec ck the approp priate box: Preliminar y Proxy Statement Confidenti al, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Rule 14a-12 MRI INTERVENTIONS, INC. (Name of Registrant as Specified in Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payr nent of Filing g Fee (Check the appropriate box): $\boxtimes$ No fee req uired.
+Fee compu ated on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid p reviously with preliminary materials: box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the s filing by Registration Statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement no.: (3) Filing party: (4) Date filed:

-MRI Interventions, Inc. 5 Musick Irvine, California 92618
+5 Musick Irvine, California 92618

-April 30, 2018
+April 16, 2019